 However, there are several downsides to this watch which mean that I can’t really recommend it.
 First and foremost, the altitude monitoring just doesn’t work.
 I can go out for a pan-flat run along the seafront and come back with an elevation gain of several hundred metres.
 I can go on an out-and-back route and have dramatically different elevation profiles for each half of the run, and I can do a mildly hill route and come back with the elevation gain of a Mont Blanc climb.

-I returned by first model of this watch largely due to this fault and received an identical replacement from Garmin, but the replacement soon developed exactly the same fault.
-It’s a real shame that this problem has been introduced to this device as none of my previous Garmin devices struggled with logging accurate elevation profiles of my activities.
+This fault was one of the main reasons why I returned my first model of this watch, but the identical replacement from Garmin soon developed exactly the same altitude errors.
+It’s a real shame that this problem was introduced to this device, as none of my previous Garmin devices struggled with logging accurate elevation profiles of my activities.

 Other downsides of the vívoactive 3 include the battery life, which has been less than advertised on both the models I have owned, and may not be enough to complete a long activity such as an ultra-marathon or 100 mile plus bike ride for below average paced people.
 I find myself having to recharge it regularly, even if I’ve only recorded a short activity during the day.